Meet Our Testing Team

 Most foam mattresses have a practical lifespan of 6 to 7 years, especially for lightweight sleepers who are less likely to create permanent body impressions in the foam over time.
 However, unlike the Signature, most all-foam mattresses use lower-density foam in their comfort layers and save the more durable HD foam for their support and transition layers.

 The Nolah Signature Mattress provides excellent motion isolation, with virtually no transfer of movement from one side of the mattress to the other.
 To determine this, we had two of our testers rest on the Signature at the same time.
 One moved around while the other stayed alert for any sense of movement traveling across the surface of the mattress.
-Tuck’s external testers reported similar results with the Nolah Signature at home with their partners.
+Our external testers reported similar results with the Nolah Signature at home with their partners.

 Our team found that there was some noticeable off-gassing from the Signature when they unboxed it.
 This is typical for foam mattresses, and the odor did diminish over time.
 Airing the mattress out in a room with good ventilation can help remove the “new mattress smell” more quickly.

 It’s worth noting that although the mattress had some odor fresh from the factory, the Signature’s foam materials are all CertiPUR-US certified to be free of hazardous chemicals like flame retardants and formaldehyde.